Eastfield Primary School SEND Provision

 There is a disabled toilet available and a medical room with a changing area and wet room.

-How we prepare for children/young people joining our school and leaving our school:
+How do we prepare for children/young people joining our school and leaving our school?

 We have close working relationships with other pre-school providers and services in the local area and we also encourage them to visit to help prepare children who will be joining Eastfield.